IqbalF69/spatialjupyter/README.md

 sudo usermod -aG docker ${USER}
 su ${USER}

-After that you could pull my images, and run. docker pull muhfirdausiqbal/jupyter:v2
+After that you could pull the customized images, and run. docker pull muhfirdausiqbal/jupyter:v2

 Example running for jupyter container from image assuming that you have directory in your linux server /home/my_notebooks